Transaction Monitoring: How AI Improves Performance and Efficiency

 AML Typologies

-There are countless typologies, but for the purposes of this piece we will focus on the typologies recommended by FinCEN that can be identified with Transaction Monitoring.
+There are countless typologies, but for the purposes of this piece we will focus on the typologies recommended by FinCEN that can be identified with the AML transaction monitoring process.
 (See our previous guide into AML 101).

 Structuring